nebelgrau77/simple_data_generator/readme.md

 ## TO DO:

 * add a possibility to use different separators

-* check if upper bound is higher than the lower one
-* some more refactoring?
+## Improvements:
+Use of format! macro instead of a less clear to understand string construction.
+Some improvements suggested by Clippy: unwrap_or_else, some useless imports removed, static lifetime removed from constants.

-Time measured with Linux time command:
+## Time measured with Linux time command:

-## 1_000_000_000
+1_000_000_000 lines:

 * Rust: 18 minutes
 * Python: 92 minutes